Instructor of Music

 Phone: (712) 722-6202

-This summer (2013) I've received funding from the Andreas Center for Reformed Scholarship and Service to lead an undergraduate research assistant in exploring "Ninth-Century Music Theory in Context."
-Together we will examine ninth-century music treatises and parse out connections between them and other philosophical writings of that era such as the works of John Scottus Eriugena.
+Last summer (2013) I received funding from the Andreas Center for Reformed Scholarship and Service to lead an undergraduate research assistant in exploring "Ninth-Century Music Theory in Context."
+Together we examined ninth-century music treatises and parsed connections between them and other philosophical writings of that era such as the works of John Scottus Eriugena.

 Ph.D.
 Candidate, Musicology, Florida State University

 M.Mus., Sacred Music, Organ Proficiency, Bob Jones University